Minestrone is an incredibly easy, but flavorful soup that can be done in short-order using mostly pantry staples.

-Minestrone belongs to the “Pantry Raid” category in the Flipped-Out Food Playbook.
-Except for the mirepoix, all ingredients come from cans in your pantry.
+Minestrone belongs to the “Pantry Raid” category in the Flipped-Out Food Playbook: except for the mirepoix, all ingredients come from cans in your pantry.
 Yes, cans.
-They really come through in a pinch, like those times when you get back from a vacation and don’t have any food in the house and really don’t feel like grocery shopping (an exception to that dire situation: celery, onions, garlic, and carrots are spared when I clean out my refrigerator before leaving for our trip).
+Cans really come through in a pinch, like those times when you get back from a vacation and don’t have any food in the house and really don’t feel like grocery shopping (an exception to that dire situation: celery, onions, garlic, and carrots are spared when I clean out my refrigerator before leaving for our trip).

 Despite the fact that this minestrone is made almost entirely of pantry items, it has deep, rich flavors because of a couple of critical flavor-building steps that make the soup taste like it’s been simmering all day.
 I use fish sauce to punch up the umami factor (you could also use anchovy paste or 2-3 anchovy filets), and caramelize some tomato paste before adding a good amount of full-bodied red wine (a great reason to keep those 1-serving wine bottles on hand!).

 I add beef broth and round out the flavor with some Italian herbs and a bay leaf.
-Two kinds of beans and some diced tomatoes make the soup extra hearty and healthy.
+Two kinds of beans and some diced tomatoes make this minestrone soup extra hearty and healthy.

 I love to sprinkle some fresh parsley on the finished minestrone, but fresh herbs are not something I usually have on hand after a vacation, and it’s not a deal-breaker if you don’t have any.
 Definitely grate some Parmesan cheese (or, better yet, use a vegetable peeler and make Parmesan shavings!).
 Crusty bread is also nice, but again, not a deal-breaker.